 Extensions can be granted for Thesis, Capstone, and Dissertation projects to provide an additional term for students to complete their project.
 To apply for an extension at the Diploma or Master's level, students must request the Extension Form from the Registrar's Office.
 The Extension request must be approved by the student's thesis/capstone advisor.
 If approved, students must register for the extension course for the term in which the extension has been granted.
 Standard tuition and fees apply for the extension course.
-Students must apply for extension for each term subsequent to the term in which they were originally enrolled in Thesis/Capstone not to exceed ??? terms.
-Doctor of Ministry students needing an extension for Dissertation Project should consult the Doctor of Ministry Handbook.
+Students must apply for extension for each term subsequent to the term in which they were originally enrolled in Thesis/Capstone.
+Doctor of Ministry students needing an extension for Dissertation Project must receive approval from the Doctor of Ministry Committee to extend the dissertation project beyond one academic year.
+Approval of Dissertation Extension is for 1 academic year and constitutes registration in Dissertation Continuation for that academic year.
+Doctor of Ministry students should consult the Doctor of Ministry Handbook for more information and to find the dissertation extension form.